 People with diabetes often have problems with their feet.
-Diabetic feet develop sores, deformities and infections more easily.
+People with diabetes may develop foot develop sores, deformities and infections more easily.

-If not treated quickly, a diabetic foot ulcer or blister on a person with diabetes can get infected.
+If not treated quickly, a foot ulcer or blister on a person with diabetes can get infected.
 Sometimes a surgeon must amputate (remove) a toe, foot or part of the leg to prevent the spread of infection.

 Foot problems often occur in people with diabetes, especially among those who have: